jenniferbacon01/CV/README.md

 I'm Jenny and I'm looking for a job as a Junior Developer.

-I'm energetic, enthusiastic and passionate about learning new things.
+I'm energetic, enthusiastic and passionate about learning.
 I want to be a developer because I love problem solving and I'm good at it.
 I'm super excited to be starting a career where I get to solve problems and learn new things every day.

 I would like to work with friendly open people in a dynamic environment where I can continue build my skills as a developer.